shanemion/MimicSpeech/README.md

 Up next to implement: (optional) Incorporate / utilize Microsoft Speech to Text analysis tools to return per word accuracy rating and mouth visual of speech.

-not yet launched: currently, to run version on your own localhost you would need your own REACT_APP_OPENAI_KEY, REACT_APP_SPEECH_REGION, and REACT_APP_SPEECH_KEY, as well as your own firebase config.
+launched (https://mimicspeech.com/): currently, to run version on your own localhost you would need your own REACT_APP_OPENAI_KEY, REACT_APP_SPEECH_REGION, and REACT_APP_SPEECH_KEY, as well as your own firebase config.
 Currently working on launching, exploring hosting options.

-feedback / tips VERY welcome
+feedback / tips welcome!